Weekly Torah Portion Shofteem

 Justice, Justice

-by Avi Lazerson
+By Avi Lazerson

 This week's Torah portion begins with the double admonishment, "Justice, justice, you shall persue."
 The word "justice" is used twice for no seemingly purpose.
 Now there are those who may ascribe this to the "literary prose style" of the Torah.
 However, those who seek deeper explanations realize that the Torah is the will of God revealed in print; there is no word or letter that is meaningless in the Torah; therefore, there must be a rational reason that the word justice is used twice when once would have sufficed.